KamleshKumar427/DistilGpt2_fineTunning/README.md

 # DistilGpt2_fineTunning

-This GitHub repo fine-tunes DistilGPT-2 to generate stories from prompts.
-It includes model selection, hyperparameter setup, and data preprocessing for efficient and creative story generation.
+This GitHub repository hosts a comprehensive project that fine-tunes the DistilGPT-2 model for generating coherent and creative stories from prompts.
+The repository includes model selection code using Hugging Face's Transformers library, specifying the "distilgpt2" model, and configuring essential hyperparameters for training.
+The training process is well-documented, with key settings like the number of training epochs, learning rate, batch sizes, and more.
+Additionally, data preprocessing steps, such as text cleaning and bracket removal, are incorporated, ensuring high-quality input data for the model.
+This repository provides a complete solution for training and deploying a story generation model.